sql-formatter-org/sql-formatter/README.md

 ### Usage from command line

-The CLI tool will be installed under `prettier-sql` and may be invoked via `npx prettier-sql`:
+The CLI tool will be installed under `sql-formatter` and may be invoked via `npx sql-formatter`:

 ```sh
 sql-formatter -h